oppia/oppia-web-developer-docs/Google-Summer-of-Code-2022.md

 Also, please note that acceptance into GSoC isn't a prerequisite for becoming an Oppia contributor.
 The Oppia project is run by the community for the community, and we warmly welcome anyone who'd like to help out!
 You can get started by following the instructions [here](https://github.com/oppia/oppia/wiki).

-## Accepted Proposals:
+## Completed Projects:
-- The projects we've accepted are:
+- The following projects were completed during GSoC 2022:
-  * [Anshuman Maurya's proposal](pdfs/GSoC2022AnshumanMaurya.pdf): Achieve 100% Per-File Branch and Line Coverage for the Frontend and the Backend.
-Mentor: Chris Skalnik
-    * **Milestone 1:** Ensure that all backend files (except for test data files) have an associated test file.
-Ensure that every backend file has an associated test file so that coverage checks are guaranteed to be triggered for all files.
-Calculate backend branch coverage on CI and use a temporary denylist to ensure that the backend branch coverage does not regress.
-Achieve 100% line coverage for all backend files.
-    * **Milestone 2:** Achieve 100% line coverage of all frontend files (except for test files and unit-test-utils.ts and schema-based-list-viewer.directive.ts, since those will be removed by the Angular Migration).
-Achieve 100% backend branch coverage and 100% per-file backend line coverage except for the files in core/domain/.
-Remove the temporary denylist for backend branch coverage.
-  * [Ch Vishnu Nithin Reddy's proposal](pdfs/GSoC2022ChVishnuNithinReddy.pdf): Celebrating learners' accomplishments.
+  * [Ch Vishnu Nithin Reddy's proposal](pdfs/GSoC2022ChVishnuNithinReddy.pdf) and [final blog post](https://nithinrdy.medium.com/gsoc-2022-with-oppia-foundation-d90b05b83207): Celebrating learners' accomplishments.
 Mentor: Kevin Thomas
     * **Milestone 1:** Celebrate lesson completion in a meaningful, actionable, and rewarding way for the learner.
     * **Milestone 2:** Celebrate checkpoint completion in a meaningful, rewarding way for the learner that encourages them to continue progressing.
-  * [Harshvardhan Singh's proposal](pdfs/GSoC2022HarshvardhanSingh.pdf): Making the Contributor Dashboard UI responsive.
+  * [Harshvardhan Singh's proposal](pdfs/GSoC2022HarshvardhanSingh.pdf) and [final blog post](https://medium.com/@sharshvardhan101/google-summer-of-code-2022-with-oppia-a0a891c6b2f6): Making the Contributor Dashboard UI responsive.
 Mentor: Vojtěch Jelínek
     * **Milestone 1:** Implement a fully-responsive UI for the contributor dashboard landing page (this includes the overall navigation, the review workflow, and the views of the user’s review/submission history).
     * **Milestone 2:** Implement a fully-responsive UI for the translation and question submission pages (this includes both the list of opportunities and the submission workflow).
-  * [Hasitha Kaushan's proposal](pdfs/GSoC2022HasithaKaushan.pdf): Contributor recognition infrastructure.
+  * [Hasitha Kaushan's proposal](pdfs/GSoC2022HasithaKaushan.pdf) and [final blog post](https://hasithakaushan.medium.com/google-summer-of-code-2022-with-oppia-313ad47ddda0): Contributor recognition infrastructure.
 Mentor: Sagang Wee
     * **Milestone 1:** All backend infrastructure for the project is completed, up to and including the HTTP request endpoints.
     * **Milestone 2:** Contributors can see their stats and badges in a new stats tab on their logged-in Contributor Dashboard (on both desktop and mobile devices).
 This also includes contributor certificate generation.
-  * Hitesh Tomar's proposal (to be added): Fix validation errors.
+  * [Hitesh Tomar's proposal](pdfs/GSoC2022HiteshTomar.pdf) and [final blog post](https://medium.com/@lkbhitesh07/google-summer-of-code-2022-oppia-ee1c7a65633c): Fix validation errors.
 Mentor: Eric Lou
-  * [Jeevesh Garg's proposal](pdfs/GSoC2022JeeveshGarg.pdf): Improve Frontend Type System.
+  * [Jeevesh Garg's proposal](pdfs/GSoC2022JeeveshGarg.pdf) and [final blog post](https://medium.com/@jeevesh.garg.cd.civ20/google-summer-of-code-2022-with-oppia-c2fcd9e31ef3): Improve Frontend Type System.
 Mentor: Mridul Setia
     * **Milestone 1:** Change the TypeScript config file so that all newly-added files need to be strictly typed.
 Introduce strict typing for 280 frontend files (this number also can include test files).
     * **Milestone 2:** Introduce strict typing for 280 additional frontend files in the codebase that were not covered in Milestone 1 (again, this number also can include test files).
 Remove the "unknown" type from all frontend files in the codebase, and add a lint check to prevent usage of "unknown" in the future.
-  * [Jishnu Goyal's proposal](pdfs/GSoC2022JishnuGoyal.pdf): Interactive Onboarding Flow.
+  * [Jishnu Goyal's proposal](pdfs/GSoC2022JishnuGoyal.pdf) and [final blog post](https://medium.com/@jishnugoyal007/google-summer-of-code22-27d168773eda): Interactive Onboarding Flow.
 Mentor: Ben Henning
     * **Milestone 1:** Make fixes to address the most pressing user onboarding issues (listed below), and manually verify all the new onboarding fixes to ensure that UI elements are functioning as expected.
 Also, introduce the necessary domain functionality for introducing spotlights in M2.
       * Change the icon for initiating voiceovers to a headphones icon
       * Add an animation to the continue button on the lessons page during the initial user experience, so that they are less likely to get stuck because of not knowing where to click next.